Contents[ Hide ]

 - Strategic Health Communication: How to optimize health outcomes across different contexts, from patient-provider and health care team dynamics to broader public health and health care marketing strategies.
 The interpersonal, organizational, and mass media concepts and tactics that can help improve communication flows within medical organizations, motivate large audiences to make important lifestyle changes, and achieve other health-related objectives.

 - Communication Strategies for Social Change: How non-profit institutions determine their messaging to target audiences, and the channels by which they access these audiences and motivate them to act.
 How different forms of media can be used to advance a cause, spread awareness of a social issue, galvanize fundraising and volunteer efforts, and sustain the brand identity and reputation of non-profit organizations.

 - Communication Strategies for Public Policy and Advocacy: The history and structure of public policy in America, and the role that communication plays in political advocacy and legislative change.
 The different types of communication are relevant to political campaigns, such as political advertisements, public relations announcements, and speechwriting.

 Below are two curriculum plan examples for students pursuing a master’s in strategic communication or communication management over the course of two years of study.
 One of these plans has a focus in strategic corporate communication, while the other focuses on strategic communication for social change.
 Students should note that the plans below are only examples, and that programs vary in their course content and sequencing.
 In general, master’s in strategic communication programs are comprised of between 30 and 60 course credits, which students may complete within 12 to 24 months of full-time study, or 24 to 36 months of part-time study.

-2-Year Sample Curriculum Plan in Strategic Corporate Communication
+2-Year Sample Curriculum Plan for a Master’s in Strategic Corporate Communication

 |Core Courses:||Core Courses:||Core Course: